top of page

 The carriage was trucked from Washdyke to Pleasant Point on 23 July 1983 and restored in time to be placed in service on 27 December 1983.
 It is representative of a class of carriages known as 'turtlebacks'.

-It is now awaiting a refurbish.
+It is now awaiting its second restoration.

 454740399_8104519072939458_9187023517034801239_n